Cooking On The Ranch

 What’s the difference between pico de gallo and salsa?
 Texture.
 Even though both can be made with fresh ingredients, salsa is usually processed to a fine “pureed” texture and contains liquid.
 Such as this Essential Restaurant Style Salsa made with canned tomatoes.

-Pico de gallo is a mixture of rough chopped fresh ingredients that are simply tossed together without liquid.
+Pico de gallo ingredients are simply tossed together without liquid.
 Pico de gallo can be used in much the same way as Mexican “liquid” salsas and served with chips, but can also compliment steak, chicken or even salmon.

 Once our Colorado produce starts coming in, it seems like my mind-set automatically shifts towards Mexican food.
 Fresh and simple with lively colors and exciting flavors.
 I just don’t think there’s anything that showcases our state produce better.